Variability of hole spin qubits in planar Germanium: Results and discussion

 We next study the anisotropy of charge-noise-driven dephasing in the presence of static disorder.
 We emphasize that the defects responsible for charge noise and for variability are in principle different.
 On the one hand, variability is due to deep traps at the SiGe/oxide interface that rarely undergo trapping/detrapping events.
 On the other hand, dephasing is due to shallower traps whose state switches during the experiment (e.g., through charge transfers between the traps and the gates above or charge hopping between neighboring traps).
 The electric field generated by these two-level fluctuators (TLFs) modulates the vertical and in-plane confinement of the quantum dot, as do the gates.
 In a first approximation, we can therefore lump the effects of the TLFs into effective gate voltage modulations (provided the gates sample a relevant set of electrical perturbations), and estimate the dephasing rate as \cite{Mauro2024,bassi2024}

-where $\alpha\in [\textrm{C,\,L,\,R,\,B,\,T}]$ \footnote{We have restricted the contributions to the C and side gates, as the contribution from the second nearest neighbors is found to be negligible.}, $V^{\rm rms}_{\alpha}$ is the rms amplitude of the noise on gate $\alpha$, and

-is the longitudinal spin electric susceptibility \cite{Piot2022,bassi2024}.
-In this study, we set $V^{\rm rms}_{\alpha}=10$\,$\mu$eV for all gates, which yields values of $\Gamma_2^*$ that are consistent with experiments.
+where $\alpha\in [\textrm{C,\,L,\,R,\,B,\,T}]$ \footnote{We have restricted the contributions to the C and side gates, as the contribution from the second nearest neighbors is found to be negligible.}, $V^{\rm rms}_{\alpha}$ is the rms amplitude of the noise on gate $\alpha$, and ${\partial f_L}/{\partial V_{\alpha}}$ is the longitudinal spin electric susceptibility (LSES) of gate $\alpha$ \cite{Piot2022,bassi2024}.
+In this study, we set $\delta V^{\rm rms}_{\alpha}=10$\,$\mu$V for all gates, which yields values of $\Gamma_2^*$ that are consistent with experiments.
 Note that this simple model relies on quite strong assumptions, as it can only capture the effect of TLFs that are close to the gates, but may fail to describe the effect of TLFs located between the gates.
 The general trends discussed below are not, however, expected to be dependent on the details of the model.
 We discuss the limitations of this model in more details hereafter.